 Alcohol disrupts the pattern of sleep and brain waves that help you feel refreshed in the morning.

 A temperate room gets you a better sleep than a tropical one, we recommend keeping the room temperature at 65°F or 18°C. Striking a balance between the thermostat, your blanket, and your sleeping attire will reduce your core body temperature and help you drift off to sleep.

 6) Make your bed a No-Work-Zone

 Your bed is for sleep and sex—not work, food, or TV.
 If you wake up during the night, skip turning on your computer or TV and do something soothing like meditating or reading until you feel sleepy again.

 7) Cut out the gadgetry

 Turn off your TV, computer, phone, iPad, and video game at least an hour before bedtime.
 Light from these devices stimulates the brain, making it harder to wind down for sleep.
-You can also download the free software F.lux to your various devices and it makes the colour of your computer’s display adapt to the time of day: warm at night and like sunlight during the day.
+You can also download the free software F.lux to your various devices and it makes the color of your computer’s display adapt to the time of day: warm at night and like sunlight during the day.

-If you’re still curious how to improve your sleep, contact us below, or come visit us for a week of unplugging, resetting, and sleeping deeply.
+If you’re still curious about how to improve your sleep, contact us below, or come visit us for a week of unplugging, resetting, and sleeping deeply.

 What is Mountain Trek?